DevNambi/blog-drafts/9911 - Government.md

 @casio_juarez: Apply the "birthday paradox" to "bad apple" cops.
 Even if only 0.3% are bad, after encountering 23 cops you have > 50% chance

+@WesleyLowery: "every single child 13 or 14 years old sentenced to life without parole for a nonhomicide has been a person of color"

+@davewiner: In the United States everyone is entitled to the same protection under the law.
+This, in practice, has never been true.